What is arthritis?

 - Good posture – Having a good posture can help to strengthen your joint structures and prevent osteoarthritis.

 - Equipment and adaptations – There is a wide range of equipment available to help make your daily tasks easier, such as jar openers or bath seats.
-For more information contact the Community Health and Social Care Direct or Disabled Living Foundation.
+For more information contact the Community Health and Social Care Direct or look at Your Equipment Newcastle

 - Foot care – Wearing well-cushioned footwear with lace-up fastenings and adjustable straps can sometimes relieve the pain and discomfort in your feet.
 Ask your chiropodist for advice; they may be able to recommend some special ‘shock absorbing’ insoles or custom-made inlays.